John Peter Condon

-John Peter Condon (August 6, 1920 – November 22, 2011) was an American diplomat, who served as the first US Ambassador to Tuvalu from 1979 to 1980.
+John Peter Condon (August 6, 1920 – November 22, 2011) was an American diplomat who served as the first U.S. Ambassador to Tuvalu from 1979 to 1980.

 Early life and career

-John Peter Condon was born in Tulsa, Oklahoma on August 6, 1920.
+John Peter Condon was born in Tulsa, Oklahoma, on August 6, 1920.
 Both of his parents were Greek immigrants.
-Condon lived in Greece with his mother and brother from 1926 until 1945 when his family was repatriated with a loan from the State Department.
-He was educated at the University of Chicago, Columbia University, and the University of Athens.
-He received his doctorate of law from the University of Athens and a masters in sociology from Columbia.
+Condon lived in Greece with his mother and brother from 1926 until 1945, when his family was repatriated with assistance from the U.S. Department of State.
+He attended the University of Chicago, Columbia University, and the University of Athens.
+He received a master's degree in sociology from Columbia University and a doctorate of law from the University of Athens.

-Condon worked at the Greek American Chamber of Commerce in New York from 1948 to 1950 before working for the Unemployment Compensation Office as a state civil servant for one year.
-He was then appointed to the Corps of Engineers in the US Army as a labor relations officer.
-The Corps were assigned to build secret bases in Morocco amid fears that the Soviet Union would invade Europe during the Korean War.
-In this position, he worked closely with Mahjoub Ben Seddik from the Moroccan Workers' Union.
+Condon worked at the Greek American Chamber of Commerce in New York from 1948 to 1950, then worked for the Unemployment Compensation Office for one year.
+He was subsequently appointed to the U.S. Army Corps of Engineers as a labor relations officer.
+The Corps built secret bases in Morocco amid fears that the Soviet Union would expand its influence in Europe during the Korean War.
+In this position, he worked closely with Mahjoub Ben Seddik of the Moroccan Workers' Union.
 While in Casablanca, Condon married Nancy Fleischman.
-After leaving Casablanca, Condon worked as an international labor officer with the US Air Force.
+After leaving Casablanca, he worked as an international labor officer with the U.S. Air Force.

 State Department and ambassadorships

-Condon joined the Department of State as a Foreign Service Officer (FSO) in 1961.
-In his early career as an FSO, Condon served tours as labor officers in Tunis, Algiers, Saigon, and Beirut.
-When he started his tour in Algiers, it was in the wake of the independence of Algeria from France.
-It was a regional position, so Condon was the labor attache for Tunisia, Algeria, and Libya.
-His tour in Beirut was also regional, covering Syria, Bahrain, Qatar, Yemen, Egypt, and Saudi Arabia.
-Condon's time in Saigon was shortly after the assassination of Ngo Dinh Diem during the Vietnam War, which complicated his work.
-From 1970 to 1977, Condon served as the labor attache at the embassy in Paris.
-He also taught at the Industrial College of the Armed Forces, starting in 1977.
+Condon joined the U.S. Department of State as a Foreign Service Officer in 1961.

+In his early career, he served as a labor officer in Tunis, Algiers, Saigon, and Beirut, beginning his assignment in Algiers shortly after Algeria gained independence.
+His position was regional, and he served as labor attaché for Tunisia, Algeria, and Libya.

+His Beirut assignment was also regional, covering Syria, Bahrain, Qatar, Yemen, Egypt, and Saudi Arabia.
+His time in Saigon came shortly after the assassination of Ngo Dinh Diem during the Vietnam War.
+From 1970 to 1977, Condon served as labor attaché at the U.S. Embassy in Paris.
+He also taught at the Industrial College of the Armed Forces beginning in 1977.